ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/generalinformation.md

 # General Information and FAQs

+### What is Threat Monitoring

 Threat Monitoring from UKFast is our tailored, all in one HIDS/SIEM system that enables you to continually monitor for malicious activity on your IT environment.
-Threat Monitoring is a must for businesses who take security seriously, and is highly recommended to those who wish to achieve PCI-DSS compliance for processing online card payments.
+Threat Monitoring is a must for businesses who take security seriously and is highly recommended to those who wish to achieve PCI-DSS compliance for processing online card payments.

-### How does Threat Monioring link into PCI-DSS?
+### How does Threat Monitoring link into PCI-DSS?

-As per paper 23 million, chapter 534,  subsection B paragraph 36A of of the PCI-DSS standards, businesses that accept card payments are required to employ a form log collection to allow activity to be tracked in the event of a breach.
+As per control 12.4.1 the PCI-DSS standards, businesses that accept card payments are required to employ a form log collection to allow the activity to be tracked in the event of a breach.

-UKFast's Threat Monitornng handles this for you.
-By collecting all your server's logs and sending them to our Threat Monitoring inferstructure, we can parse thease logs for threats and store them securly for 12 months, as required the PCI-DSS requirements.
+UKFast's Threat Monitoring handles this for you.
+By collecting all your server's logs and sending them to our Threat Monitoring infrastructure, we can parse these logs for threats and store them securely for 12 months, as required the PCI-DSS requirements.

 This easy, no fuss solution to this, and many other PCI-DSS requirements ensure your business is compliant, and ready to take card payments online.

 ### What attacks can Threat Monitoring detect?
-As Threat Monitoring is installed onto your servers, it can easily detect and protect against a wide veriey of attacks.
-We employ a advanced ruleset of bespoke detection rules that can identfy attacks such as:
+As Threat Monitoring is installed onto your servers, it can easily detect and protect against a wide variety of attacks.
+We employ an advanced ruleset of bespoke detection rules that can identify attacks such as:
 * Brute-force attacks
 * SQL Injection
 * XSS (Cross Site Scripting)
 * Shellshock
-* Path Trversal
+* Path Traversal
 * Code Injection
 * Version Gathering
 * Network Scanning/Mapping